Records dating back to 1388 show that there were four daily services at All Hallows’ Church in Northampton,

 including performances in the Derngate and on the Market Square.

 They also regularly travel around the country.
-In the past two years, the choirs have sung in the Cathedrals of Gloucester,
+In the past few years, the choirs have sung in the Cathedrals of Gloucester,

 The Choristers before singing at Lichfield Cathedral